raphlev/WTPyScripts/README.md

 ```bash
 python .\windchill_datamodel_extractor\extract_xml_transformer.py -i .\input\Classification\Classification.xml -o .\output\Test\ --debug
 ```
-This will create new .\Test\ directory with resulted csv file.
+This will create new .\output\Test\ directory with one resulted csv file.
 Because optional --debug argument is used, Classification_normalized.xml file is also created to verify the normalized xml content generated from input xml file being processed.

 ## Script Descriptions
 ### 1. main_excel_recursive.py
 This script is the entry point for processing directories recursively.
 It creates Excel files from XML files found in the specified input directory and its subdirectories.
-It creates an excel file per each subdirectories found with valid XML files.
+It creates an excel file per each subdirectories found with valid input XML files.

 ### 2. extract_excel_processor.py
 This script takes in a directory of several XML files, processes them, and generates one Excel workbook with a Table of Content.
 Used as stand-alone, it will create one excel file.
 It is also used by `main_excel_recursive.py` to create several Excel workbooks.